cloudfoundry/uaa/docs/UAA-Alias-Entities.md

 # UAA Alias Entities (Experimental)

-This guide describes the motivation behind the alias feature for UAA as well as its usage.
+This guide describes the motivation behind the alias feature of UAA as well as its usage.

 ## Motivation